Last Updated on October 22, 2022 by Jim Ferri

 The Lake Geneva Region, encompassing Lausanne, Lauvaux and Montreux, boasts two UNESCO World Heritage Sites.
 With three significant areas of interest to travelers, this is definitely one of the best places in Switzerland to add to your “must-see” list.

-Beautiful Lausanne is built on three hills and surrounded by vineyard-covered slopes, with Lake Geneva at its feet and the Savoy Alps of France across the lake.
+Beautiful Lausanne is built on three hills and surrounded by vineyard-covered slopes.
+Beautiful Lake Geneva is at its feet and the Savoy Alps of France across the lake.

-The cathedral, which dominates the old town and the cafes peppering the medieval city center, is the country’s most impressive piece of early Gothic architecture.
+The cathedral dominates the old town and the cafes peppering the medieval city center.
+It is the country’s most impressive piece of early Gothic architecture.